-- Poverty reduction;
+- Poverty reduction, or;

 - Food security, or;

 - Environmental quality, or;

-- Women Empowerment
+- Women Empowerment.

-A company offers solutions to help achieve sustainable commodity value chains worldwide in the long term As a second eligibility criterion, a prospective investee should be able to show how its nature of business (again products, services or activities) positively contributes to the transformation towards a sustainable commodity value chain (e.g. relocation of processing activities in the country of production, etc.).
+Long-Term - A company offers solutions to help achieve sustainable agriculture or food value chains worldwide in the long term.

+As a second eligibility criterion, a prospective investee should be able to show how its nature of business (again products, services or activities) positively contributes to the transformation towards a sustainable commodity value chain (e.g. development of processing/conditioning/transformation activities in the country of origin instead of via transportation to a third country,).